-Docker’s slice of the orchestration pie was Swarm which is a standalone tool for managing a cluster of docker daemons via the same API.
+Docker’s slice of the orchestration pie was Swarm which has been a standalone tool for managing a cluster of docker daemons via the same API.
 It was superseded by Swarm mode which is included in Docker since version 1.12.
 Kubernetes’ ever-growing popularity and faster development cycle overshadowed Swarm.
-Here at Avatao we used both Swarm and mostly Kubernetes for different purposes.
+Here at Avatao we have both Swarm and mostly Kubernetes for different purposes.

-It’s also worth mentioning Marathon, a container orchestration system for Apache Mesos and DC/OS which is a distributed cloud operating-system based on the Mesos distributed systems kernel.
+Also worth mentioning is Marathon, a container orchestration system for Apache Mesos and DC/OS which is a distributed cloud operating-system based on the Mesos distributed systems kernel.
 But that’s a topic for another time.

 Alternatives – Podman